Skip to Content

 If humans are builders, goblins are improvisers.

 Give a goblin a pile of junk and enough time and they will eventually create something useful.
 Or terrifying.
 Sometimes both.
+They have thrived in the modernday world by being crafty and forging the way in the underground.
+If you need something done, or just downright illegal they can get it or build it.

 Common goblin creations include: